Any woman who has been previously married.

 “That bouquet looks heavy,” Jenny remarked as the model walked away.

 “Heavenly, yes...”
 Heather replied as she made notes on her program.
 She looked up.
 “I almost forgot to tell you, Brandon’s best friend, Luke McCarran is going to be the best man.
-We’re seating you next to him at the engagement dinner tomorrow night and I expect you to be nice.”
+We’re seating you next to him at the engagement dinner and I expect you to be on your best behavior.”

 Oh-oh.
-He must be a doozy if Heather has to warn me about him beforehand.
+He must be a doozy if Heather has to lecture me about him beforehand.

 Jenny stared warily at her sister.
 “Why are you hassling me about being nice to this guy?
 What’s the problem?
 Is he a dog hater or something?”

-That did it.
+“You and Brandon did that on purpose, didn’t you?”
 Jenny grabbed her phone and threw it into her purse.
-“You did that on purpose, didn’t you?
-You’re trying to match me up with Brandon's best man!”
+“It’s your sneaky way of trying to pair me up with Brandon’s best man, isn’t it?
+Well, I’m not falling for it!”

-Heather kept her expression neutral—heaven forbid that any of her adoring fans would see her create a scene in public—but her soft voice bordered on murderous.
+Heather kept her expression neutral.
+Heaven forbid that any of her adoring viewers would see her create a scene in public, but even so, her soft voice bordered on murderous.
 “You’re being ridiculous, Jenny!
 It’s a coincidence, that’s all.
-I simply thought you and he should get to know one another, seeing as how you both have key positions in the wedding.”
+We simply thought you and Luke should get to know one another, since you both have key positions in the wedding.”

-“You mean, you thought if you got us together, we’d be so preoccupied getting hot and heavy with each other that I wouldn’t have time to back out of your wedding!”
+“You mean, you thought if you got us together, we’d be so preoccupied with commiserating over our dead spouses that I’d be too distracted to have second thoughts about being in your wedding!”

 “Look out!”
 A chorus of horrified gasps prompted her to look up.
 She saw it coming down, shooting through the air like a missile, but she didn’t have time to move out of the way.